jamestcole/tech201_Docker/README.md

 ## Why use Docker

 Docker is similar in concept to Virtual Machines, except it’s much more lightweight.
 Instead of running an entire separate operating system (which is a massive overhead), Docker runs containers, which use the same host operating system, and only virtualize at a software level.
-Companies that use docker include ADP, Spotify and ING
+Companies that use docker include PayPal, ADP, Spotify and ING

 ![Alt text](Capture.PNG)

 Docker takes the same kind of version control and packaging that tools like Git and NPM provide and allows you to use it for your server software.
 Since your container is a single image, it makes it very easy to version track different builds of your container.
 And since everything is contained, it makes managing all of your dependencies much easier.

+### Microservices

+Microservices are an increasingly popular architecture for building large-scale applications.
+Rather than using a single, monolithic codebase, applications are broken down into a collection of smaller components called microservices.
+This approach offers several benefits, including the ability to scale individual microservices, keep the codebase easier to understand and test, and enable the use of different programming languages, databases, and other tools for each microservice.

 ### Advantages of Docker
 - Efficiency , container images can be used at every step of the deployment process